AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

       Use case ends.

-* 3b.
-Multiple contacts match the identifier.

-    * 3b1.
-Wi-Find shows an error message indicating ambiguity.

-      Use case ends.

-* 3c.
-User deletes from a filtered list.

-    * 3c1.
-Deletion only applies to the filtered view's index.

-      Step 3 and 4 carries out normally.
-Use case ends.

 **Use case: Save and read contacts on shutdown/startup**

 **MSS**

+1. User boots up Wi-Find.
+2. Wi-Find loads the previously saved contact list.
-1. User interacts with Wi-Find by adding, deleting, or editing contacts.
+3. User interacts with Wi-Find.
-2. Wi-Find automatically saves the updated contact list after each command.
+4. Wi-Find automatically saves the updated contact list after each command.
-3. User shuts down the application.
+5. User shuts down the application.
-4. User restarts the application.
-5. Wi-Find automatically reads and loads the previously saved contact list.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 Saving fails due to missing file.

     * 2a1.
 Wi-Find requests permission to create a new file.

     * 2a2.
-If permission is granted, Wi-Find creates a new file.
+If permission is granted, Wi-Find creates a new file with sample contacts.

       Use case resumes at step 2.

-* 2b.
-Saving or reading fails due to lack of permission.
+* 1b.
+Wi-find is unable to read due to lack of permission.

-    * 2b1.
-Wi-Find requests permission to read/write
+    * 1b1.
+Wi-Find requests permission to read/write.

+    * 1b2.
+User approves.

-      Use case resumes at step 2 if saving, step 5 if reading.
+      Use case resumes at step 2.

 **Use case: UC03 Search contacts by company**

 **MSS**

-1. User requests to search for contacts by entering a company name.
+1. User requests to find contacts with a specified field.
-2. Wi-Find validates the company name input.
-3. Wi-Find displays all contacts whose company matches the given name.
+2. Wi-Find displays all contacts whose company matches the given name.

    Use case ends.

 **Extensions**

-* 2a.
-The company name is empty.
+* 1a.
+One or more of the inputs are invalid

     * 2a1.
-Wi-Find shows an error message.

-      Use case ends.

-* 2b.
-The company name contains invalid special characters.

-    * 2b1.
 Wi-Find shows an error message.

       Use case ends.